 Onboard refreshments and dining

 Most cruises feature a fully stocked bar offering drinks and snacks.
-Options range from simple daytime sailings with light refreshments to elegant dinner cruises with three-course menus and fine wine.
+Options range from simple daytime sailings with light refreshments like Afternoon Tea to elegant lunch or dinner cruises with three-course menus and fine wine.

 Things to know before booking your Thames cruise